Jump To:

 How do I petition for/claim credit?

 On the Course Petitioning Page, locate the row for the exam that will award you credit for the course(s) you wish to claim.
 You will see two orange buttons: one that says Petition for Credit, and another that says Petition for Placement.
-In almost all cases, you will want to select Petition for Credit.
+In most cases, you will want to select Petition for Credit.
 It is VERY important to consult your degree requirements and advisor prior to claiming credit to ensure you are only claiming credit for courses you need.
 We strongly advise against claiming credit for everything available simply to achieve a higher class standing, and courses claimed will not be written to your academic record until classes actually begin.
 Once those courses have been written to your record, they cannot be removed.
 You are the only one that can claim credit for your test scores; you must do so with your EID.
 Academic staff cannot petition for you, and no one else (such as parents, guardians, siblings, or friends) should petition on your behalf.
 You can claim credit for your test scores at any time while at UT; if you do not need credit for a course now or aren't sure if a course will benefit you, you can always return to the petitioning page to claim credit for it later, should you need it.

 You should also be sure to read the terms on the petitioning page.
 This will tell you how the course will look on your transcript, give fee information, and more.
 Only finalize your petition for credit for a course once you are absolutely sure you need it.
 If you need help with the petitioning process or have additional questions, please contact our office.